• portaouflop 9 months ago

 A voice only interface capable of running any android app would be pretty cool.
 I doubt Google will ever release that (I'd love to be proved wrong) if simply because it risks destroying the display ads market.

-• WJW a day ago
+• WJW 9 months ago

 The main problem with their system is not that it doesn't work with every app out there, the main problem is that voice control is just not that desirable for most apps.
 It has its place in applications where you're already using your hands, such as when driving or when cooking or something like that, but even there you can have much richer, faster and more private interaction with a (touch)screen than would be possible with voice controls.
 Imagine if everyone in the entire office is constantly responding to whatsapp messages by saying "reply to xyz", then speaking the entire message out loud.
 Or in a restaurant, in the subway or at a crowded concert.

-• dns_snek a day ago
+• dns_snek 9 months ago

 The other glaring problem being that you'd have to entrust this shady company with keys to your digital kingdom so that they could perform actions on your behalf from their cloud.